 Certified surgical technicians need to have knowledge of surgical instruments and operating procedures in order to anticipate the surgeon's needs.
 A surgical assistant also needs to keep up with new technologies and techniques to be as effective as possible.

 Job growth for surgical technologists is expected to rise at an above-average rate of 15% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 This is due in part to an aging population, as well as ever-changing technology.
 Median earnings for surgical technologists, as of May 2015, were reported as $44,330 by the BLS.

 Here are some examples of alternative career choices:

 Licensed Practical Nurse

 Another occupation that involves working with doctors but has minimal educational requirements is a medical assistant.
 Medical assistants usually work in a clinic or doctor's office and provide basic medical care and administrative help.
 These professionals schedule appointments, administer injections, prepare lab samples, take vital signs, sterilize instruments and organize medical records.
 No formal education is required to gain a position in the field, but completing a training program could provide a competitive advantage.
 Professional certification is also available.
-In 2012, the BLS reported that medical assistants received a median salary of $29,370.
-The BLS also expects around 163,000 new positions to open up in this field between 2012 and 2022.
+In 2015, the BLS reported that medical assistants received a median salary of $30,590.
+The BLS also expects 23% growth in this field between 2014 and 2024.